-The Journalism program seeks to prepare students to enter the workforce in journalism and its related fields (such as public relations and advertising) and to offer job retraining to matriculated students making a career switch or needing to meet the changing technological demands of the field.
+The Journalism program seeks to prepare students to enter the workforce in journalism and its related fields (such as public relations and advertising) and to offer opportunities to students making a career switch or needing to meet the changing technological demands of the field.
 The program also seeks to prepare students to transfer to four-year institutions as journalism majors and to train students to be media-literate members of the community.

 |Plus a minimum of 12 units from the following:||Units|

 |BCM.
 225||Spreadsheets I: Excel||1 unit|

 |JOUR 121||Advanced Writing and Reporting for the Media||3 units|

 |JOUR 695||Independent Study in Journalism||0.5 - 3 units|

 And required General Education coursework and electives as needed to meet the minimum

 Please refer to the AA/AS Degree Requirements for more information.